SecuritySynapse/security-summit-project-proposal/writing/proposal.md

 your own advanced project in the field of computer security.
 In addition to requiring the completion of a significant and innovative software tool, this project invites you to complete a series of presentations and reports.
-Your proposed project should clearly demonstrate a “security synapse” both through the connection between high-level concepts and their low-level implementation and technical concepts discussed in the course and their practical application to the secure use of real-world computer software.
+Your proposed project should clearly demonstrate a "security synapse" both through the connection between high-level concepts and their low-level implementation and technical concepts discussed in the course and their practical application to the secure use of real-world computer software.
 You may use external sources,